 Anaplastic thyroid carcinoma is a highly aggressive form of thyroid cancer and accounts for ~1-2% of primary thyroid malignancies.
 Of all the subtypes, this carries the worst prognosis.

-Typically occurs in the elderly (peak incidence in 6th to 7th decades).
-A significant proportio...
+Typically occurs in the elderly with the peak incidence in the 6th and 7th decades.
+A significa...

 The anatomy curriculum is one of our curriculum articles and aims to be a collection of articles that represent the core anatomy knowledge for radiologists and imaging specialists.